pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/🤔 Prompts/🤔✏️ Prompt input features/📋 Input validation.md

     ```yaml
     Format: TEXT
+    Emoji: 💬
-    Text: 💬 What's the code?
+    Text: What's the code?
     Details: This is a 6 digit number
     ```